Charleston, South Carolina: Sports

-The Lowcountry Highrollers is a women's flat-track roller derby league in the Charleston area.
-The league is a local member of the Women's Flat Track Derby Association.

-The Family Circle Tennis Center hosts the Volvo Car Open, a major Women's Tennis Association Event.
-The facility is located on Daniel Island.

 Other notable sports venues in Charleston include Johnson Hagood Stadium (home of The Citadel Bulldogs football team), McAlister Field House (home of The Citadel Bulldogs basketball team), and Toronto Dominion Bank Arena at the College of Charleston, which seats 5,100 people who view the school's basketball and volleyball teams.

 Books and films

-Various books and films have been set in Charleston; some of the best known works are listed below.
-In addition, Charleston is a popular filming location for movies and television, both in its own right and as a stand-in for Southern and/or historic settings.
+Various books and films have been set in Charleston; some of the best-known works are listed below.
+In addition, Charleston is a popular filming location for movies and television, both in its own right and as a stand-in for Southern historical settings.